 The other obvious thing to do, if you have a garden, is to plan to grow some of your own food next year.
 There’s a slight problem with this thought, since exit day is scheduled for the end of March 2019, which is at the beginning of the notorious ‘hungry gap’, when a conventional veggie patch is gearing up for the season and producing very little.
 A lot of the things that are harvested in April need to be in the ground by now, although not all of them, so I can make some suggestions in due course.

 There’s another slight fly in the ointment, which is that a lot of our seeds come from the EU*, too.
 Which is why I’m planning next year’s garden now, and checking through my seed box to see what I have and what I need, so that I can get everything ordered nice and early.
 Ryan and I are going to have a ‘back to basics’ garden next year, with the idea being that it provides us with as many of our favourites/staples as possible.
 I know that many kitchen gardens are already planted along those lines, but mine has always been a bit more experimental!

 My next few blog posts are likely to be an expansion of this topic, as I ponder my options.
-Are you planning your own Brexit garden, or are you convinced that everything will be OK?
+Are you planning a similar garden, or are you convinced that everything will be OK?

 [*We have some brilliant UK-based suppliers, including Real Seeds and the Heritage Seed Library – if you know of more then add them in the comments.
 I’m wondering whether unused allotment plots could be turned into community seed gardens, which could be a wonderful way of keeping gardeners supplied.
 Seed swaps are also awesome :)]